Tmetwally5/FetchRewards/README.md

 - **SearchTextFieldView:** Displays a search text field for querying meals.
 - **IngredientsListView:** Displays a list of ingredients for a selected meal.

+###Testing

+##Unit Tests

+##Models
+- **MealsResponseTests: Validates the parsing and integrity of meal response models.
+- **MealDetailsTests: Ensures the correctness of meal detail models.
+- **CategoriesResponseTests: Verifies the categories response model data and parsing.

+##ViewModels
+- **MealsViewModelTests: Tests the logic for fetching and managing meals.
+- **MealDetailViewModelTests: Validates the logic for handling meal detail data.

+##Utilities
+- **StringLocalizationTests: Checks the correctness and availability of localized strings.
+- **AppDependenciesTests: Verifies the setup and configuration of app dependencies.

+##Services
+- **MyApiTests: Tests API service interactions and response handling.
+- **NetworkServicesTests: Ensures the reliability and correctness of network service functionalities.

+##UI Tests

+- **LaunchScreenViewUITests: Verifies that the launch screen displays correctly and transitions smoothly to the main view.